-- For each dimension, averaging the company’s two or more valid indicators.
+- For each dimension, averaging the company’s indicators.

-- Transforming the standard scores to T-Scores having a mean of 50, a standard deviation of 10, and a range of 0 to 100 (except in unusual circumstances).
+- Transforming the standard dimension scores to T-Scores having a mean of 50, a standard deviation of 10 and a range of 0 to 100 (except in unusual circumstances).

 - Through factor analysis of those five sub-scores, computing a factor score on overall effectiveness for each firm, which, in turn, was also transformed into a T-Score.

-The Drucker Institute compared this way of handling missing data against another method called “multiple imputation,” in which a computer analysis uses all of the known variables across the entire model to fill in any blanks.
-Both methods produced very similar results.
+When building the model, the Drucker Institute compared this way of handling missing data against another method called “multiple imputation,” in which a computer analysis uses all of the known variables to fill in any blanks.
+The two methods produced very similar results.

 Testing and Validating the Model

-To build the model, the Drucker Institute utilized structural equation modeling, a technique that uses a combination of factor analysis and multiple regression analysis to examine the relationship between measured variables and latent constructs.
+To build the model, the Drucker Institute utilized structural equation modeling, a technique that combines factor analysis and multiple regression analysis to examine the relationship between measured variables and latent constructs.